 17. Exposing Belly

 If your dog lies down and exposes belly, he's trying to show respect or playfulness.
 If you find this behavior interesting, you can encourage it by rubbing his belly.
-Your canine pet can also expose the belly when he's being attacked by other animals.
+Your canine buddy can also expose the belly when he's being attacked by other animals.